hemtjanst/hemtjanst/README.md

 topics are named differently you have to specify a `getTopic` and a `setTopic` key that have the full path to a topic (so not necessarily nested under the "root" topic) that should be used instead.

+### `topic`

+The "root" topic of this device, for example `lightbulb/kitchen`.
+This may also be the name that you publish to underneath announce, so `announce/lightbulb/kitchen` is entirely valid and will be used as the root topic unless the `topic` key is present.

+If you publish as `announce/lightbulb/kitchen` but the topic is set to `light/kitchen` the `topic` in meta takes precedence.

 ### `lastWillID`